 - eye problems such as blurred vision, eye pain, flashes of light, floaters (tiny spots that appear in your vision) and redness in your eyes

 - heart problems including a drop in how well the heart pumps blood.Rarely how fast your heart beats (rate) may drop

-- low blood pressure – you might feel dizzy, lightheaded or faint
+- low blood pressure, symptoms include feeling dizzy, lightheaded or you might faint

 - shortness of breath